It is time to destigmatize mental illness.

 The greatest weapon I have ever faced is my own mind.
 Every day is a fight.
 At one point, I was willing to let it win.
 August 1, 2016 — that was going to be the date of my surrender.
 I grew up in the church, and whenever suicide was mentioned, the threat of going to Hell always followed.
 I had been battling depression for two years, and nearly three months ago, I was more than willing to risk the eternal home of my soul in order to obtain an escape.
 At least in Hell, I would be able to vocalize the agony I was feeling; I would not have to suffer in silence anymore.
 Shame silenced me for two years.
 Shame prevented me from asking for help.
 Shame is the reason my hands are shaking as I type these words.

 My father is a pastor.
 With position comes pressure, and I have never been exempt from the high standards that have been placed on him.
 I have always felt the need to “have it all together,” so when I felt my sanity slipping through my hands, I became afraid.

-Internalization of societal discrimination against those who suffer from mental illness is the main deterrent of seeking help.
+Internalization of societal discrimination against those who suffer from mental illness is the main deterrent to seeking help.
 I would only hear mental illness brought up on two occasions — after mass shootings and when the Biblical story of the demon-possessed man was discussed.